 Pest: Bagworm (Thyridopteryx ephemeraeformis (Haworth)

-Eggs over-winter within the female "bag" and hatch around mid-June in southern New England (600-900 GDD’s, base 50°F).
+Eggs overwinter within the female "bag" and hatch around mid-June in southern New England (600-900 GDD’s, base 50°F).
 Newly hatched larvae will disperse by crawling from the bag or they may balloon from the egg hatching site a short distance.
-Larvae will begin to feed and then construct the "bags" that they carry with them while they feed into late summer.
+Larvae will begin to feed and then construct the "bags" that they carry with them while they continue to develop and feed into late summer.
 Pupation occurs in late September into October in New England.
 Male moths will develop and appear moth-like but females will forever remain larval-like in appearance by not developing wings, legs or antennae.
-Males will seek out these females and mating occurs with the female never leaving her case.
+Males will seek out the females and mating occurs with the female never leaving her case.
 Soon thereafter, the female produces anywhere from 500-1000 eggs and then dies.
 The eggs will overwinter within the bag created by the female, which by that time is approximately 2 inches in length.
 There is only one generation per year in the northern portion of this insect’s range.

 Given that this insect does not pupate until late September into October it is usually killed by frost, in the larval stage, in New England.
-It is not a "native pest" of this region.
-In fact, bagworms are only a continuous problem starting at the latitude that includes Maryland and ranging south to the Gulf of Mexico.
-However, occasionally bagworm is a serious pest in southern New England and it is due to several factors: New populations are usually brought in on nursery stock from more southern states and introduced into the landscape at planting time.
-They will cause a certain amount of injury during that growing season and if that region experiences a prolonged, warm autumn, the larvae will pupate and mating will occur during the following year.
-Given that each female can produce upwards to 1000 eggs, this pest can increase in numbers exponentially for the next growing season.
+Historically, bagworms are only a continuous problem starting at the latitude that includes Maryland and ranging south to the Gulf of Mexico.
+However, occasionally bagworm is a serious pest in southern New England and it is due to several factors.
+New populations may be brought in on nursery stock from more southern states and introduced into the landscape at planting time.
+They will cause a certain amount of injury during that growing season and if that location experiences a prolonged, warm autumn, the larvae will pupate and mating will occur during the following year (Childs, 2011).
+Given that each female can produce upwards of 1000 eggs, this pest can increase in numbers exponentially for the next growing season.